wilsonmar/drones/recognition.md

 Effectiveness of image recognition is measured in percentage of 100. ???

-Design AprilTags of different sizes on a 8.5x11 page.
+Design and print fiducial markers of different sizes on a standard 8.5x11 paper (AprilTags).
 Take a picture of the target at different feet lengths away from the target.

    * https://april.eecs.umich.edu/wiki/index.php/AprilTags